-Wood, reimagined as woven basketry.
-Hand-carved, hand-colored; inspired by high country mountain rains of early spring. #6 of 20.
+Wood reimagined as woven basketry.
+Hand-carved and hand-colored, inspired by high country mountain rains of early spring. #6 of 20.

 A self-taught, second generation wood artisan, Keoni Carlson’s work explores shape, texture, color, and complex patterns.
 His work reimagines wood as woven and beaded basketry inspired by Native American storytelling, legend, and mythology.
 Keoni takes simple, functional shapes and transforms them into touchable illusions that blur the craft/fine art distinction.
 Keoni uses fire, ink, and sharpened steel to create his pieces, which are story-driven.
 As he carves and colors, the narrative emerges.